eyeseast/listcrunch/README.md

 use listcrunch::uncrunch;

 fn main() {
-    let decompressed = uncrunch("595.0x842.0:0-6")
+    let decompressed = uncrunch("595.0x842.0:0-6").unwrap();
     println!("{:?}", decompressed);
     // Returns ["595.0x842.0", "595.0x842.0", "595.0x842.0", "595.0x842.0", "595.0x842.0", "595.0x842.0", "595.0x842.0"]
 }
 ```

-`uncrunch` always returns strings, which can be further coerced, as needed, into different types.
+`uncrunch` always returns a vector of string slices (wrapped in a `Result`), which can be further coerced as needed into different types.

+[DocumentCloud](https://www.documentcloud.org) uses ListCrunch to represent [page dimensions](https://www.documentcloud.org/help/api/#page-spec).
+For example, `612.0x792.0:0-447` means 448 pages, all with dimensions of 612 by 792 pixels.